 Retirement decisions represent one of the hottest issues in the current social security debate.
 Several studies (see Blondal and Scarpetta, 1998, and Gruber and Wise, 1999 and 2004) suggest that the individual retirement behavior is strongly affected by the design of the social security system.
-Retirement is concentrated at early and normal retirement age, as most individuals tend to retire as soon as this opportunity becomes available.
-Moreover, most social security systems provide strong incentives, such as large implicit taxes on continuing to work, to anticipate retirement.
+In fact, most social security systems provide strong incentives, such as large implicit taxes on continuing to work, that create a substitution effect to anticipate retirement.
 However, the individual retirement behavior is also largely influenced by wealth or income effects.
-Several recent studies (see Costa, 1988, Coronado and Perozek, 2003, Buetler et al., 2005, and Euwals et al., 2006) in fact show that both expected and unexpected increase in workers' income or wealth induce them to retire early.
+Several recent studies (see Costa, 1998, Coronado and Perozek, 2003, Bütler et al., 2005, and Euwals et al., 2006) show that both expected and unexpected increase in workers' income or wealth induce them to retire early.

 The massive use of early retirement provisions and their generosity have contributed to the deterioration of the financial sustainability of the system, already under stress because of population aging.
-In fact, several international organizations - such as the European Union at the 2001 Lisbon Meetings have advocated an increase in the effective retirement age, or - analogously - the increase in the activity rate among individuals aged above 55 years, as a key policy measure to control the rise in social security expenditure.
-In a nutshell, postponing the retirement age has become a common element to all social security reform's proposals.
-Yet, whether these policy prescriptions will actually be adopted depends on the politics of early retirement (see Fenge and Pestieau, 2005, for a detailed discussion of early retirement issues, and Galasso and Profeta, 2002, for a survey of the political economy of social security).
+In fact, several international organizations - such as the European Union at the 2001 Lisbon Meetings - have advocated an increase in the effective retirement age, or - analogously - the increase in the activity rate among individuals aged above 55 years, as a key policy measure to control the rise in social security expenditure.
+Postponing the retirement age has thus become a common element to all social security reform's proposals.
+Yet, the actual implementation of these policy prescriptions is difficult1.
+Figure 1 displays the incentive to retire early in OECD countries in 1985 and 2003, as measured by the implicit tax on continuing to work.
+Different patterns emerge.
+Denmark and few other (Anglosaxon) countries (on the south-west corner of figure 1) have always had pension systems providing little incentive to retire early.
+In Sweden, Italy and, to a lesser extent in Germany and Norway, recent reforms have instead introduced the principle of actuarial fairness or neutrality2, due to a shift from a defined benefit to a notional defined contribution system, in which benefits are depend on lifetime contributions and are actuarially linked to retirement age.
+These recent reforms and the public debate make the analysis of fair pension systems a particularly interesting benchmark, against which to compare the other cases.
+However, it remains the case that several other OECD countries have failed to change their retirement systems.

+1On the politics of early retirement, see Fenge and Pestieau, 2005, for a detailed discussion of early retirement issues, and Galasso and Profeta, 2002, for a survey of the political economy of social security.